enthought/pyface/_sources/overview.rst.txt

 An immediate desire when building a traditional GUI application is to add menus and toolbars to allow basic user interaction via the mouse or keyboard shortcuts.
-Pyface provides these via :py:class:`.Action` objects.
+Pyface provides these via :py:class:`~.action.Action` objects.

 Actions provide the information needed to display a menu or toolbar item and such as the title text, accelerator keys, icon and whether the action has "radio" or "toggle" behaviour.
 In addition the action needs to supply a function to perform when the user activates it.
-This is usually done by either supplying a callable for the :py:attr:`.Action.on_perform` trait of the :py:class:`.Action` or by subclassing and overriding the :py:meth:`.Action.perform` method.
+This is usually done by either supplying a callable for the :py:attr:`~.action.Action.on_perform` trait of the :py:class:`~.action.Action` or by subclassing and overriding the :py:meth:`~.action.Action.perform` method.

-The :py:attr:`.Action.on_perform` is a callable that should expect no parameters to be passed to it, so it should have all the context it needs to do what it needs.
+The :py:attr:`~.action.Action.on_perform` is a callable that should expect no parameters to be passed to it, so it should have all the context it needs to do what it needs.
 At its simplest, the action might look something like this::